-13 The Plan provides that as of the Effective Date, neither the Debtor, FGCC or FRC (including, 14 without limitation, their successors or assigns, including, without limitation, the Reorganized Debtor, 15 the Disbursing Agent, the Board of Directors and Board of Directors' Agents) or the Creditors' 16 Committee or the Equity Committee or the Indenture Trustees or New World and, in each case, none 17 of their respective present or former officers, directors, employees, members, agents, representatives, 18 shareholders, attorneys, accountants, financial advisors, investment bankers, lenders, consultants, 19 20 experts, and professionals and agents for the foregoing shall have or incur any liability for, and are 21 expressly exculpated and released from, any Claims (including, without limitation, any Claims 22 whether known or unknown, foreseen or unforeseen, then existing or thereafter arising, in law, equity 23 or otherwise) for any past or present or future actions taken or omitted to be taken under or in 24 connection with, related to, effecting, or arising out of the Case including, without limitation, the 25 formulation, negotiation, documentation, preparation, dissemination, implementation, administration, 26 confirmation, or consummation of the Plan and the Disclosure Statement; except only for actions or 27 28 omissions to act to the extent determined by a court of competent jurisdiction (in a Final Order) to be by reason of such party's gross negligence, willful misconduct, or fraud, and in all respects, such party shall be entitled to rely upon the advice of counsel with respect to its duties and responsibilities 2 under the Plan.
-It being expressly understood that any act or omission with the approval of the 3 4 Bankruptcy Court will be conclusively deemed not to constitute gross negligence, willful misconduct, 5 or fraud unless the approval of the Bankruptcy Court was obtained by fraud or misrepresentation.
+Committee or the Equity Committee or the Indenture Trustees or New World and, in each case, none of their respective present or former officers, directors, employees, members, agents, representatives, shareholders, attorneys, accountants, financial advisors, investment bankers, lenders, consultants, experts, and professionals and agents for the foregoing shall have or incur any liability for, and are expressly exculpated and released from, any Claims (including, without limitation, any Claims whether known or unknown, foreseen or unforeseen, then existing or thereafter arising, in law, equity or otherwise) for any past or present or future actions taken or omitted to be taken under or in connection with, related to, effecting, or arising out of the Case including, without limitation, the formulation, negotiation, documentation, preparation, dissemination, implementation, administration, confirmation, or consummation of the Plan and the Disclosure Statement; except only for actions or omissions to act to the extent determined by a court of competent jurisdiction (in a Final Order) to be by reason of such party's gross negligence, willful misconduct, or fraud, and in all respects, such party shall be entitled to rely upon the advice of counsel with respect to its duties and responsibilities under the Plan.
+It being expressly understood that any act or omission with the approval of the Bankruptcy Court will be conclusively deemed not to constitute gross negligence, willful misconduct, or fraud unless the approval of the Bankruptcy Court was obtained by fraud or misrepresentation. provided, however, that nothing herein is intended to or shall exculpate the Committees, their members (official or ex-officio) or professionals from improprieties under the Bankruptcy Code, the Bankruptcy Rules or other applicable law with respect to the formulation, negotiation, preparation, dissemination, solicitation or confirmation of any plan and/or disclosure statement.